-1. The following guidelines indicate the general requirements for siting balanced flue terminals.
+- I. The following guidelines indicate the general requirements for siting balanced flue terminals.
 For GB recommendations are given in BS 5440 Pt 1.
 For IE recommendations are given in the current edition of I.S.
-813 "Domestic Gas Installations".

-2. If the terminal discharges onto a pathway or passageway, check that combustion products will not cause a nuisance and that the terminal will not obstruct the passageway.

-3. If a terminal is less than 2 metres above a balcony, above ground or above a flat roof to which people have access, then a suitable terminal guard must be provided.

-\4.
-Reduction to the boundary is possible down to 25mm but flue deflector part no. 5111068 must be used.
+813 "Domestic Gas Installations". - 2.
+If the terminal discharges onto a pathway or passageway, check that combustion products will not cause a nuisance and that the terminal will not obstruct the passageway. - 3.
+If a terminal is less than 2 metres above a balcony, above ground or above a flat roof to which people have access, then a suitable terminal guard must be provided. - 4.
+Reduction to the boundary is possible down to 25mm but the flue deflector kit (part no. 5111068) must be fitted.